Kidney & Bladder

 Pitta (heat & transformation)

-Correlates with heat and inflammatory responses
+Correlates with heat & inflammatory responses

 Burning sensations during urination, irritation, infection susceptibility